hargoniX/master/thesis/thesis.typ

 & "mk" : b -> b -> "Two" b \
 $,
 )
 These type declarations give rise to the constraints ${"Two" a subset.eq.sq a, a subset.eq.sq b, a subset.eq.sq a, b subset.eq.sq b}$.
-Here the constraint $"Two" a subset.eq.sq a$ presents an issue because it requires instantiating $a$ with an infinite set of types of the shape $"Two" a, "Two" ("Two" a)$ and so on.
+Here the constraint $"Two" a subset.eq.sq a$ presents an issue because it requires instantiating $a$ with an infinite set of types of the shape $"Two" a, "Two" ("Two" a), "Two" ("Two" ("Two" a))$ and so on.
+This makes monomorphization for this problem infeasible because we cannot generate infinitely many type declarations.

-In order to detect these situations, Lutze et al. convert the constraints into a directed graph and detect these cyclic flows within the graph.
+In order to detect these situations, Lutze et al. convert the constraints into a directed graph and detect harmful cyclic flows within the graph.
 For a given set of constraints $R$ this graph $G = (V, E)$ can be derived as follows:
 $
   V &= { x | tau subset.eq.sq x in R } \